neelkamath/omni-chat-backend/docs/spec.md

 - [ ] Video calls with multiple people.
 - [ ] Filters on video calls.
 The others will be able to see which filter you're using.
 - [ ] Screen sharing.
 - [ ] Have add-ons for video calls like games, and bunny ear effects.
+Developers can create their own add-ons.
 - [ ] Allow instances to pick one of the following access types.
     - [ ] Only clients an admin creates are allowed to access the API.
     - [ ] Anyone can access the API without registering.